-Martin Brady has an uneasy relationship with his own horse, Lágrimas, who is somewhat unreliable but too beautiful to get rid of.
+Martin Brady has an uneasy relationship with his own horse, Lágrimas, an unreliable animal too beautiful to get rid of.
 Lágrimas comments on Brady’s character.
-It has a sad name.
-It brings occasional bad luck, and it was obtained with money earned from killing.
-The horse represents the glamour of Martin’s dead-end profession.
+It has a sad name, it brings occasional bad luck, and it represents the glamour of his dead-end profession — it was obtained with money earned from killing.

 Border town Puerto is the intersection of crisscrossing political influence.
 Ben Sterner hates Brady and the Mexicans but deals with them for profit.
 The Texas Rangers could use an agent who speaks Spanish.
 Major Colton wants to chase marauding Apaches into Mexico (hmmm…) but is too bullheaded to listen to Martin’s advice.
 The Castro brothers Cipriano and Marcos hate each other, and Martin is caught between them.
 The catalyst, the true man of the future, is the railroad contact agent Travis Hyte (Jack Oakie), a glad-handing huckster who can provide the bribes financing for a joint U.S. Army — Castro expedition to hunt the Apaches.

 Helen Colton is a real problem.
 An unfaithful wife, she sees a kindred spirit in the ‘Mexican pariah’ Brady.
 The physical attraction is powerful as well.
-Events bring them together on his home turf South of the border, but she poses a challenge — what woman wants a wild killer as her mate?
-If Brady wants her, he must give up his guns and come back home.
+Events bring them together on his home turf, South of the border, but she poses a challenge — if Brady wants her, he must give up his guns and come back home.

 Can a man change?
 Martin Brady tries to make peace with those he owes and those he needs.
-From his patróns the Castros he gets only a variety of threats.
+His patróns the Castros respond with a variety of threats.
 He finds unlimited friendship with a clan of Mexican ranchers led by Santiago Santos (Anthony Caruso), and volunteers to help them fight the Apache.
 Brady joins the Buffalo Soldiers as well, and helps Major Colton achieve his mission.
 Black baseball star Leroy Paige plays a lost cavalryman with honest clarity — with his commanding officer wounded, the soldier is at a total loss as to what to do.
 Does The Wonderful Country mark a movie debut for the depiction of black cavalrymen?

 He: “What we did, maybe that was wrong, but not what we feel.”